Pranaysraju/Ad-Clicks/README.md

 ## **EDA**
 ![variance](images/distage.png)

-From the above distribution plot we see that there people among the age range of 35 to 40
+From the above distribution plot we see that majority of people are in the range of 35 to 40

 ![variance](images/distdailyint.png)